 July 25 2018.
 City Council voted down Councilmember Jarrett Smith’s Alternative Resolution on the Junction.
 City Council votes on a resolution, (5-2 with Kovar and Smith voting against), to let NDC submit site plan (over 50,000 sf) to County.

 Sept 2018.
 Ground lease goes into effect.
 NDC begins paying rent to City.
 Co-op begins paying more to NDC to sublet the lot than NDC is paying the City.
-So NDC is now making money on the lot.
+So, NDC is now making money on the lot every month.
 City is now getting less per month from NDC than they got directly from Co-op to rent just part of the lot.
 Nevertheless, the Co-op begins providing free parking for the whole Junction on the lot they are paying for.

 Oct 2018.
 Mediation between NDC and Co-op concludes.
-Co-op prohibited from any further protest or critique of the project, in return for ability to rent lot from NDC until construction, and other accommodations.
+Co-op prohibited from any further protest or critique of the project, in return for ability to continue to rent lot from NDC until construction, and other accommodations.
 The prohibition against Co-op voicing any critique of the project remains in effect.

 Feb 2019.
-After failing to convince surrounding businesses to sell them “transferrable development rights,” NDC reduces plan by more than 10,000 sq ft to attempt to comply with zoning.
+After failing to convince surrounding businesses to sell them “transferrable development rights,” NDC is forced to reduce plan size by more than 10,000 sq ft to attempt to comply with zoning.
 NDC submits plan to County.

 March 2019.
 First review by County’s Development Review Committee (DRC) finds lay-by unacceptable and says it “should be removed,” and find planned location of exit onto Carroll unsafe, inadequate emergency access, plan is bad for walkers and bikers and public transit, other issues.

 2019.
 NDC has three Preliminary Consultations with County’s Historic Preservation Commission (HPC).
-In May and August, staff and Commissioners critique size, shape, lay-by, public space, public input.
+In May and August, staff and Commissioners critique size, shape, lay-by, public space, public input, tree loss.
 Mayor, City Manager push back.
-HPC backs off, but asks NDC to return with Columbia (“rear”) facade.
+HPC backs off, but asks NDC to return with depictions of Columbia (“rear”) facade.
 NDC chooses to ignore this request.